Bayer defies critics with $62 billion Monsanto offer

 Berenberg analysts, who have a 'buy' rating on Bayer shares, described the synergies estimate as "very ambitious".

-Additional reporting by Maria Sheahan, Patricia Weiss, Karl Plume and Michael Flaherty
+Additional reporting by Maria Sheahan, Patricia Weiss, Karl Plume and Michael Flaherty; Editing by Edwina Gibbs, Mark Potter and Bernard Orr